nigelkelly/nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part2.md

 *12 Sept 2013*
 ## The Good and Bad of Firebase Syncing - A Followup

 I wrote about an issue I noted with firebase syncing last week.
 The article can be found [here](http://nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part1.html).
-I just wanted to write a quick followup.
+I just wanted to write a followup.
 There is good news and bad news.

 The bad news is that when I run my test locally then clients lose connections very quickly and data be lost.
 Here's two short videos of me running the test.